Wizzenalum1/wixy1/readme.md

 2. setup mvc file structure
 3. setup basic routing, static file path, seting the ejs engine and responding with that.
 4. setup the routes,controller to home, ejs-layout
+5. setup mongoose
+6. post request to add the data in mongodb.

 ### 1. setup node, express, nodemon
 -[node] is back-end javascript runtime environment. basically this is the language in which this application is written.use[nvm] ([nvm-more]) to install any version of the node.